I hosted a webinar a few weeks ago titled “Why do most nutrition apps suck?”.

-I took notes and will publish them in two parts.
+I compiled the notes from the webinar and will publish them in two parts.
 This is part two, encompassing user engagement patterns, exploring the differences between food logging and behavior tracking, how the user’s individual psychology affects how they use the app, and more.

 Part one covers beginner steps, explaining the best ways to launch a nutrition app, how to move on to monetizing in, and the best and worst business models for a nutrition app company.

 My notes are below.

 There are 200 thousand nutrition apps out there.
 Thinking that simply adding your new app to the app store will make people eventually find it and be fascinated by it is simply naïve.
 The probability that anyone will even see it is slim.
 In this post, I will take you through what makes a nutrition app valuable for the end-user – from learning how to be engaging to converting them into paying customers, from adapting to the psychologies of different potential app users to understanding different usage patterns.